Is high-quality fresh food vending right for your business?

 For some fresh food retailers, it’s a great option to address today’s market challenges and increase potential revenue.
-The design and manufacture of these automated retail solutions enable restaurant quality food to be available 24/7.
-However, it can be challenging to navigate the foreign and domestic smart vending hardware manufacturers in the US market.
+The design and manufacture of these automated retail solutions enable restaurant-quality food to be available 24/7.
+However, navigating the foreign and domestic smart vending hardware manufacturers in the US market can be challenging.

-Weight Sensors – Pro: Smart fridge format for versatility in product offerings.
-Con: Weight variations in seasonal produce limits fresh options. $$
+- Weight Sensors – Pro: Smart fridge format for versatility in product offerings.
+Con: Weight variations in seasonal produce limit fresh options. $$

-Camera Sensors – Pro: Smart fridge format for versatility in product offerings.
-Con: Visual variations in produce limits fresh options. $$
+- Camera Sensors – Pro: Smart fridge format for versatility in product offerings.
+Con: Visual variations in produce limit fresh options. $$

 *$$$$ references hardware prices ranging from $5k to $150k